SynchronetBBS/sbbs/xtrn/wttr.in/readme.txt

 		Command Line	?wttr.js https://wttr.in/?m0AFn

+	See https://wttr.in/:help for possible query paths and parameters.

 	Responses are cached in your OS temp directory and remain valid for 3600 seconds (one hour).
 You can override this default cache TTL by supplying a numeric value (in seconds) on the command line, such as: